SimonJasansky/test_substrate/README.md

 - Run `poe` from within the development environment to print a list of [Poe the Poet](https://github.com/nat-n/poethepoet) tasks available to run on this project.
 - Run `uv add {package}` from within the development environment to install a run time dependency and add it to `pyproject.toml` and `uv.lock`.
 Add `--dev` to install a development dependency.
 - Run `uv sync --upgrade` from within the development environment to upgrade all dependencies to the latest versions allowed by `pyproject.toml`.
 Add `--only-dev` to upgrade the development dependencies only.
-- Run `cz bump` to bump the app's version, update the `CHANGELOG.md`, and create a git tag.
+- Run `cz bump` to bump the package's version, update the `CHANGELOG.md`, and create a git tag.
 Then push the changes and the git tag with `git push origin main --tags`.

 </details>